-During the onsite phase of the audit, the auditor interviewed a Unit Manager who is responsible for performing the screening for sexual victimization.
-He provided the auditor a full description of the reassessment process and performed a reassessment on the auditor as an example.
+During the onsite phase of the audit, the auditor interviewed a psychologist and unit manager who are responsible for performing the reassessment for sexual victimization.
+They both provided the auditor with a full description of the reassessment process.
+The auditor witnessed the unit manager perform the reassessment of an incarcerated individual that was in the institution for 29 days and was due for that assessment.
 The auditor had an opportunity to understand the process and experience the type of events that could spur an additional reassessment.
-The Unit Manager explained that incarcerated individuals were reassessed every six months, to be reviewed for housing, program, and work opportunities.
+The unit manager explained that incarcerated individuals were reassessed every six months, to be reviewed for housing, program, and work opportunities.
 The auditor interviewed 21 random incarcerated individuals, who confirmed the risk screening reassessment with psychology and the unit team.
 All 21 incarcerated individuals stated that this was performed twice a year.
 Based on this analysis, the auditor finds the institution in compliance with this provision.